 - columns optional, list of columns to select - df_module optional, py module used to create the DataFrame (e.g. pd, dd, cudf, ..) - format file format, if not specified it will be deducted from the suffix delete()

 delete the object from the datastore

 download(target_path)

 download to the target dir/path

-Parameters target_path - local target path for the downloaded item read all or a byte range and return the content property key
+Parameters target_path - local target path for the downloaded item get(size=None, offset=0, encoding=None)

-'''

-get(size=None, offset=0, encoding=None)

-'''